 KWS CASSIA AHDB Details RECOMMENDED Comments Group Two Row Feed KWS Cassia has been the benchmark variety for winter barley growers since its introduction in 2010 and is widely considered to be greater than the sum of its Year Listed 2010 parts.
 It has a good average yield - a reliable 98% of controls Treated Yield 98% in all regions of the United Kingdom - with a bold grain and the highest specific weight of any winter barley on the AHDB Recommended List at 71.4 kg/hl.
-It also has Parentage (Eden x Carat) x Saffron low screenings, good straw strength, and an untreated yield that is better than its average disease scores suggest.
-At 91 cm, it is of average height while its average maturity will appeal to those wanting to prepare ground in good time for oilseed rape.
-KWS GIMLET AHDB, Details RECOMMENDED Comments Group Two Row Feed KWS Gimlet is high-yielding two-row feed that will appeal strongly to those in the east, where it has delivered its best performances at 105% of controls.
-It is the ideal variety for arable farmers wanting a high- Year Listed 2019 yielding barley variety to fit the rotation.
-It has good Year Listed Treated Yield 2019 ,
+It also has Parentage (Eden x Carat) x Saffron low screenings, good straw strength, and an untreat yield that is better than its average disease scores suggest.
+At 91 cm, it is of average height while its average maturity will appeal to those wanting to prepare ground good time for oilseed rape.
+KWS GIMLET ALIDO Details RECOMMENDED Comments Group Two Row Feed KWS Gimlet is high-yielding two-row feed that will appeal strongly to those in the east, where it has delivered its best performances at 105% of controls.
+Year Listed 2019 It is the ideal variety for arable farmers wanting a high- yielding barley variety to fit the rotation.
+It has good resistance to both Rhynchosporium and net blotch.
+Treated Yield 103% where it scores 6 for each.
+It is also resistant to Barley / - Yellow Mosaic Virus (BYMV).

-Details RECOMMENDED Comments Group Two Row Feed An extremely stiff strawed variety of average maturity Year Listed 2016 that delivers consistently high yields across all regions of the UK.
-Orwell has gained favour on-farm and has Treated Yield 102% become the nation's favourite winter barley.
+KWS ORWELL AHDB ((360) Details RECOMMENDED Comments Group Two Row Feed An extremely stiff strawed variety of average maturity Year Listed 2016 that delivers consistently high yields across all regions of the UK.
+Orwell has gained favour on-farm and has Treated Yield 105% become the nation's favourite winter barley.
 Apart from mildew, which will need watching carefully, Orwell has Parentage KWS Tower x KWS Salsa respectable disease resistance.
 Its medium height, low screenings, and stiff straw make it appealing to those with mixed farms or with more fertile soils.

-KWS TARDIS AHDB NEW (38 Details RECOMMENDED Group Two Row Feed KWS Tardis heralds a new dawn in two-row winter barley breeding at KWS.
-As the highest yielding 2-row Year Listed 2021 feed on the Recommended List, it out-performs the UK's leading 2 and 6-row conventional feed types as Treated Yield 106% well as producing similar yields to the best hybrids.
-It performs best in the East (107%) where it produces good grain (69.1 kg/hl) with good screenings (2.2% through 2.25mm sieves).
-A medium height variety, KWS Tardis has good resistance to lodging (8), a key requisite for its top performance on heavier soils (110%).
-A great all-round disease package including to many.
+KWS TARDIS AHDB NEW (360) Details RECOMMENDED Comments Group Two Row Feed KWS Tardis heralds a new dawn in two-row winter barley breeding at KWS.
+As the highest yielding 2-row Year Listed 2021 feed on the Recommended List, it out-performs the Treated Yield 102% UK's leading 2 and 6-row conventional feed types a well as producing similar yields to the best hybrids.
+I performs best in the East (107%) where it produces Parentage 11-12 x KWS Orwell good grain (69.1 kg/hl) with good screenings (2.2% through 2.25mm sieves).
+A medium height variety, KWS Tardis has good resistance to lodging (8), a key requisite for its top performance on heavier soils ([110%]).
+A great all-round disease package including 7 for Rhyncosporium and 5 for net blotch will appeal to many.
+KWS Tardis, 2-row yields from another dimension!